Jonathan Eybeschutz: Sabbatian controversy

 In 1752, the controversy between Emden and Eybeschutz raged.
-Clashes between opposing supporters occurred in the streets drawing the attention of the secular authorities.
+Clashes between opposing supporters occurred in the streets, drawing the secular authorities' attention.
 Emden fled.
 The controversy was heard by both the Senate of Hamburg and by the Royal Court of Denmark.
 The Hamburg Senate quickly found in favour of Eybeschutz.
-The King of Denmark asked Eybeschutz to answer a number of questions about the amulets.
+The King of Denmark asked Eybeschutz to answer questions about the amulets.
 Conflicting testimony was put forward and the matter remained officially unresolved although the court imposed fines on both parties for civil unrest and ordered that Emden be allowed to return to Altona.
-At this point Eybeschutz was defended by Carl Anton, a convert to Christianity, but a former disciple of Eybeschutz.
+At this point, Eybeschutz was defended by Carl Anton, a convert to Christianity, but a former disciple of Eybeschutz.
 Emden refused to accept the outcome and sent out vicious pamphlets attacking Eybeschutz.
 Eybeschutz was re-elected as Chief Rabbi.
-In December of that year, the Hamburg Senate rejected both the King's decision and the election result.
+In December of that year, the Hamburg Senate rejected the King's decision and the election result.
 The Senate of Hamburg started an intricate process to determine the powers of Eybeschutz, and many members of that congregation demanded that he should submit his case to rabbinical authorities.